Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Introduction

-The aim of this work is to describe the temporal evolution of the observed \GCR protons fluxes by using an improved model of \GCR transport in the heliosphere.
-In this paper, using the recent time-resolved measurements of \GCR proton fluxes on BR basis, we determine the time-series of the corresponding key parameters describing \GCR transport, and interpret them in relation with the properties of heliospheric environment or with known proxies of solar activity.
+In this paper, we present a data-driven analysis of the temporal dependence of the flux of \GCR protons, which constitute the most abundant species of the Galactic cosmic radiation.
+The analysis has been conducted using a stochastic model of \GCR propagation, \ie, a Monte Carlo based approach in which the solar modulation effect is computed by statistical sampling.
+Using the recent time- and energy-resolved measurements of \GCR proton fluxes on BR basis, by means of a procedure of statistical inference, we determine the temporal and rigidity dependencies of the mean free path of \GCRs propagating through the heliosphere, along with the corresponding uncertainties.
 The rest of this paper is organized as follows.
-In Sect.\,\ref{Sec::Model}, we describe in details our numerical calculations.
-In Sect.\,\ref{Sec::Fitting} we present the procedure for the data-driven determination of the key model parameters.
-In Sect.\,\ref{Sec::Results} we present the fit results and discuss their interpretation, in relation to the physical mechanisms of \GCR transport.
+In Sect.\,\ref{Sec::Model}, we describe in details the numerical implementation of the \GCR modulation model, which is based on known and conventional mechanisms of particle transport in the heliosphere.
+In Sect.\,\ref{Sec::Fitting} we present the procedure for the data-driven determination of the key model parameters and their uncertainty, which is based on a grid sampling over a multidimensional parameter space.
+In Sect.\,\ref{Sec::Results} we present the fit results and discuss their interpretation, in terms of physical mechanisms of \GCR transport, in relation with the properties of heliospheric environment or with known proxies of solar activity.
 We then conclude, in Sect.\,\ref{Sec::Conclusions}, with a summary of our study and a discussion on its future developments.